 The official said that the US had encouraged Israel to conduct a response which was “targeted, proportionate and low risk of harming civilians” for weeks and suggested that “exactly what transpired on Saturday evening”.

-The office of Prime Minister Benjamin Netanyahu issued a press release saying that Israel chose its targets in accordance with “its national interests and not according to directives”.
+The office of Prime Minister Benjamin Netanyahu issued a press release saying that Israel chose its targets in accordance with “its national interests and not according to American directives”.

 Sir Keir starmer, UK Prime Minister, said that Israel has the right to defend itself from “Iranian aggression”.
 He also echoed the calls for Iran not to retaliate and said the UK would “de-escalate” the situation in the region.